 The duration, terms of the leave and the date of return are determined when the leave is granted, and shall be communicated to the employee, in accordance with the provisions of this Article.
 Except as provided under Section C - Medical Leaves of Absence and Section D - Family and Medical Leave (FML), written confirmation shall be provided when the University determines such confirmation is appropriate.
-Except as provided for elsewhere in this Article or to satisfy the University's obligation to reasonably accommodate a disabled employee, the total aggregate of leaves of absence taken in any combination, granted under this Article, shall not exceed six (6) months.
+Except as provided for elsewhere in this Article or to satisfy the University's obligation to reasonably accommodate a disabled employee, the total aggregate of leaves of absence taken in any combination, granted under this Article, shall not exceed six (6) months, except as may otherwise be required by applicable law.